keventapi/mudae-reminder-with-yagpdb/README.md

 in case you notice an error in the time being given by the reminder, you can change it with the -addtime command, you will have a list of arguments (you cannot exceed this list) commented that will help you, example: if 0 is missing at 4 minutes you put -addtime 0 if there is 30 to 34 minutes you put -addtime 6, remember it will always be multiple of 5, so always look carefully at what time is left.

+any question you can dm me
+discord: keven#6001